Everything you need to know about the Danish language

 In case you need to say Merry Christmas and Happy New Year in Danish it would sound like “Glædelig Jul og Godt Nytår”.
 You can often encounter the phrase “godaften” which means good evening.
 Spare 5 to 10 minutes a day and your improvement will take place in a blink of an eye.

 Career in Denmark

-Yet, it is worth mentioning, that knowledge of Danish is preferable at high-level positions, so before applying, enroll in a Danish language school.
-Danish is considered one of the easiest languages for a native English speaker to understand, and additionally it will give you a huge step towards mastering other Germanic languages (Norwegian, Swedish, German).
-Having knowledge of Danish language will open up the world to you for business, travelling, living abroad and new acquaintances.
+Yet, it is worth mentioning, that knowledge of Danish is preferable for high-level positions, so before applying, enrol in a Danish language school.
+Danish is considered one of the easiest languages for a native English speaker to understand, and additionally, it will give you a huge step towards mastering other Germanic languages (Norwegian, Swedish, German).
+Having knowledge of Danish will open up the world to you for business, travelling, living abroad and new acquaintances.